 Cable Television companies like Comcast are for-profit businesses that use public rights-of-way for a private purpose, in this case providing cable television, phone service and high-speed Internet services to consumers.
 Municipalities, like the City of Charlottesville Government, pay for building and maintaining the public rights-of-way.
 Utility easements on private property allow cable television providers like Comcast and Adelphia, as well as other utility companies, to lay cable or fiber, or make any necessary repairs.

 Federal law allows the City of Charlottesville to charge cable TV companies, like Comcast, fees for "renting" space in public rights-of-way.
 These fees are part of the negotiated franchise agreement between governments and cable companies.
-In Charlottesville, the Franchise Fee is based on the cable company's gross revenue and the dollar amount of your monthly cable services.
-PEG fees are also allowable to maintain and purchase equipment at the area's Public Access Facilities at CATEC on Rio Road.
-A 35 cent monthly fee is charged to City residents who subscribe to basic tier or above cable.
-These two funds go into the City's general fund to pay for police, fire, schools, parks, libraries and other government services, including government and educational channels in the City.
+In Charlottesville, the Franchise Fee is based on a percentage of the cable company's gross revenue and is applied to the City's general fund to pay for police, fire, schools, parks, libraries and other government services.
+A 35-cent monthly fee is charged to City residents who subscribe to basic tier or above cable.
+These Public Access Support Fees are applied to the City's CIP and used to purchase and maintain equipment for the City's Public Access Television Operations and the Charlottesville Community Access Center located at York Place on the Downtown Mall at 112 E. Main Street.

 If you are a Comcast customer and are experiencing service problems or have a billing question, first contact Comcast's customer service department at 1-800-COMCAST.
 You may submit written questions or complaints to Customer Service, Comcast, 400 Westfield Road, Charlottesville, VA 22902.
 Include your name, address, phone number and cable account number.
 Describe the problem in detail, and be sure to include your desired outcome.
 If you would like more information about Comcast, click this link to visit the Comcast Web site.